 This short day takes you into the mountains with time to enjoy and acclimatize.
 Easy walk to Shyala 3510mtrs up a pine and rhododendron gully with moss and a crystal clear stream.
-Enjoy 360 degree views from here due to a fire and extensive deforestation.
+Enjoy 360-degree views from here due to a fire and extensive deforestation.
 Another easy hour to the large village of Samagaun 3520mtrs, losing the gigantic views of Mt.
-Manaslu but entering a world of yaks, pastures and houses which seem to have grow from the stone under Mt.
+Manaslu but entering a world of yaks, pastures and houses which seem to have grown from the stone under Mt.
 Manaslu.

 Day 15: Rest day in Samagaun 3525mtrs.

-This is full day of rest and relaxation so you can wash your clothes and read your book and take a hot shower or choose to acclimatize for Larkya Pass 5135mtrs.
-This day you can hike to Punggyen Gomba, Manaslu Base Camp as well as Monastry of Sama village and can visit Birendra Tal on a day hike.
-Over night at lodge.
+This is a full day of rest and relaxation so you can wash your clothes and read your book and take a hot shower or choose to acclimatize for Larkya Pass 5135mtrs.
+This day you can hike to Punggyen Gomba, Manaslu Base Camp, as well as Monastry of Sama village and, can visit Birendra Tal on a day hike.
+Overnight at lodge.